Da Nang Expat Guide 2026

 Vietnam's rising third city - beaches, affordability, a growing nomad scene, and a more relaxed pace

-Da Nang is Vietnam's fastest-growing expat destination.
+Da Nang has become one of Vietnam's most popular expat destinations.
 Lower cost, beach access, improving infrastructure - with the honest trade-offs around healthcare, schools, and smaller social scene.

 Why Da Nang Is Growing